-For purposes of this section, members of the immediate family include: spouse, mother, father, sister (step, half), brother (step, half), children (birth, step, adopted), mother-inlaw, father-in-law, grandfather, grandmother and/or grandchildren.
+For purposes of this section, members of the immediate family include: an employee's child, including step- and adopted-children, spouse, domestic partner, siblings, including step- and half-siblings, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent. spouse, mother, father, sister (step, half), brother (step, half), children (birth, step, adopted), mother in-law, father in-law, grandfather, grandmother and/or grandchildren.
 When a death occurs of an employee's grandfather in-law or grandmother in-law, that employee may be excused for up to two (2) days for the purpose of attending the funeral.
 One (1) day funeral leave may be granted for attending the funeral of some other member of the family.